MAIN

 who has made the longest chain wins.

-Whispers: This is a fabulous game for enhancing listening and verbal communication
+Telephone: This traditional game is fabulous for enhancing listening and verbal communication

 skills.
 The children sit in a circle and an adult whispers a phrase or sentence